PotatoPopcorn/LibPlankLight/README.md

 [1]: Tested with Mk2, should work with Mk1 but hasn't been tested.
 Trying to initialise port 2 on Mk1 may fail,
 [2]: MIDI not supported.
 [3]: Must be at least version 1.68 (requires `io_context` to be in `boost_asio`),
-[4]: Tests will soon be remade to be far more useful